-Microgrids are independent electrical systems that can operate either in concert with the main electrical grid or separately from it – in “islanded” mode.
+Microgrids are independent electrical systems.
+They can operate either in concert with the main electrical grid or separately from it – in “islanded” mode.
 The sizes can range from a single building or household to a region.

-HOMER is different from other tools in the renewable energy analysis space in its focus on hybrid renewable microgrids, those that combine multiple energy and storage sources, such as wind with solar photovoltaics and batteries.
+HOMER is different from other tools in the renewable energy analysis space in its focus on hybrid renewable microgrids.
+That’s because they combine multiple energy and storage sources, such as wind with solar photovoltaics and batteries.
 HOMER determines what combination will work where; it is a decision analysis tool for microgrids of all shapes and sizes.

 The HOMER (Hybrid Optimization of Multiple Energy Resources) software was developed at the US Department of Energy’s National Renewable Energy Laboratory (NREL).
 HOMER was licensed to HOMER Energy LLC in 2009, setting the stage for the development of HOMER Pro and now HOMER Pro 3.6.